cleatw/Project1/README.md

 -----

 ### Data Understanding and Analysis

+The data comes from a rotten tomatoes dtataset.
+The code for creating the graphs can be found  in the  jupyter notebook.
+This set included movies Box Office number, the rating, the director and genre.
+With the box office number, it is measured by millions of dollars.
+We utilized seaborn to plot our graphs.
+For the following graph we filtered down the dataset to utilize the genre and box office columns.
+We used a bar graph to show the relationship between specific genres and their box office earnings.
+We filtered it down to the top twenty however we focus in on the top two, comedy & drama.
+Comedy brought in a whopping ##$1.5 Million**.during our analysis With comendy we suggest enetering into the field with and comedy movie.

 Genre & Box Office Relationship
 ![alt text](https://i.imgur.com/023cjm6.png)

+This graphic utilized the Rating column and corrisponding box office column of the data set.
+With this we were able to graph the relatuonship betwen a movies's earnings and the rating.
+This showed that PG-13 movies brought in biggest return.
+We attribute this to the accesbility of Pg-13 movies compared to a R rated movie.We recomend
 Movie's Rating & Box Office Relationship
 ![alt text](https://i.imgur.com/kpg7vcS.png)
+THe following graphic accounts for directors and their corresponding box office earnings.
+It illustared the imortance of finding the right director.
+We fould that experience directros have a hightory of making the orpoer call
 Top Directors & Box Office Relationship
 ![alt text](https://i.imgur.com/tM1MFil.png)